 Donate Blood by January 31 to Win!

 While 6.8 million people donate blood in the United States each year, only 10% of eligible individuals give blood annually.
 You can make a difference in someone’s life right now by donating your blood.
 In fact, a single donation can potentially save up to three lives.

-TorkLaw wants to help as many people as possible, and make it an extra-valuable experience for you.
+TorkLaw wants to celebrate National Blood Donor Month, and make it an extra-valuable experience for you.
 If you donate blood between now and January 31, snap a photo and post it on social media with the hashtag #TorkLawblooddrive, we’ll send you a free TorkLaw t-shirt, and enter you in a drawing to see the Lakers play the Houston Rockets on Thursday, February 21 in a posh suite at the Staples Center.

 Blood Donation Facts

 January was declared National Blood Donor Month in 1970 by President Nixon, to honor voluntary blood donors and encourage everyone to donate.

 Today, nearly 36,000 units of red blood cells are needed every day in the U.S., as well as 7,000 units of platelets.
 Most donated red blood cells must be used within 42 days of collection, so there is a constant need for fresh donations.

 To understand the blood donation process, and how it helps so many types of patients, it’s important to understand blood types and blood components.